UK spy chiefs to be quizzed in public for first time, on Snowden

 “(The intelligence chiefs) have traditionally operated behind a veil,” a government spokesman said.
 “But they are more publicly available than they have been in many years.
 This is a step forward in terms of transparency.”

-People familiar with the agenda said the officials would be asked whether mass surveillance programmes were a violation of privacy, and what impact the Snowden leaks had had on their work.
+People familiar with the agenda said the officials would be asked whether mass surveillance programs were a violation of privacy, and what impact the Snowden leaks had had on their work.

-They will not, however, be asked to discuss operational matters - again, for security reasons - or to elaborate on the functioning of the surveillance programmes.
+They will not, however, be asked to discuss operational matters - again, for security reasons - or to elaborate on the functioning of the surveillance programs.

 Civil liberties groups, parts of the media and lawmakers from all parties have argued that Snowden’s disclosures about the scale of GCHQ’s monitoring activities show that it has become too powerful and needs to be reined in.